Botanical Name: Lavandula angustifolia

 Family Name: Lamiaceae

 Lavender is useful for anxiety and fatigue.
-It can help bring on sleep, relieve gas, calm digestive tension and ease menstrual cramps.
+It can help bring on sleep, relieve gas, calm digestive tension, and ease menstrual cramps.
 Lavender essential oil is lovely to add to your diffuser before bed to relax the body and mind.
 Simply inhaling the scent can be calm and soothing on the nerves.
-It is well known as a mood-lifting herb that can help with depression.
-Lavender has been used for centuries in baths, food and in dried aromatic bundles.
-Add sachets of lavender flowers in your dryer to scent your laundry.
+It is well-known as a mood-lifting herb that can help with depression.
+Lavender has been used for centuries in baths, food, and in dried aromatic bundles.
+Toss sachets of lavender flowers into your dryer to scent your laundry.